EvelineFlowercrown/DBT4C_Redo/README.md

     Skill Procotoll + calendar for date selection Database storage (on device, so far also unencrypted) User screen that looks pretty but is also pretty useless
+## Download and Installation

+You can download the prerelease version [here](https://github.com/EvelineFlowercrown/DBT4C_Redo/releases/tag/v.0.0.1)

 ## Screenshots